Top 5 4th Quarter Trades of Va - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Vanguard Capital Wealth Advisors’s top five trades of the quarter.
+According to GuruFocus data, these were Valtinson Bruner Financial Planning LLC’s top five trades of the quarter.

-During the quarter, Vanguard Capital Wealth Advisors bought 44,229 shares of ARCA:HDGE for a total holding of 88,109.
-The trade had a 1.63% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $28.31.
+During the quarter, Valtinson Bruner Financial Planning LLC bought 145,006 shares of BATS:POCT for a total holding of 159,689.
+The trade had a 2.97% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $29.75.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Vanguard Capital Wealth Advisors reduced their investment in NAS:QCOM by 6,177 shares.
-The trade had a 0.89% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $137.39.
+Valtinson Bruner Financial Planning LLC reduced their investment in ARCA:SPIP by 143,686 shares.
+The trade had a 2.49% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $25.72.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Vanguard Capital Wealth Advisors bought 11,625 shares of NYSE:KOF for a total holding of 28,470.
-The trade had a 0.82% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $59.62.
+Valtinson Bruner Financial Planning LLC reduced their investment in BATS:PDEC by 116,026 shares.
+The trade had a 2.26% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $29.88.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.